bandajon/lusaka-intergrated-solid-waste-company/ARCHITECTURE.md

 ## **Conclusion**

-The proposed backend architecture for the Lusaka Integrated Solid Waste Management Platform is designed to be robust, scalable, and secure.
-By adopting a microservices approach with gRPC for inter-service communication and implementing a BFF pattern, the system ensures high performance and flexibility.
+The updated backend architecture for the Lusaka Integrated Solid Waste Management Platform now fully incorporates the landfill operations, addressing the additional requirements outlined.
+By integrating the Landfill Management Service and adjusting other components, the system can now:

-The architecture addresses all the requirements outlined in the system design, including:

-- Efficient handling of payments via mobile money platforms.
+- Efficiently handle landfill operations, including vehicle registration, waste data capture, and cashless payments via mobile money.
-- Real-time tracking and management of both franchise and LISWMC fleets.
-- Advanced zone classification using Google Earth Engine APIs.
-- Scalable and maintainable codebase for future enhancements.

-This detailed architecture serves as a blueprint for the development team to implement the backend system effectively, ensuring that it meets the needs of all stakeholders involved.
+- Provide comprehensive data for landfill activities, enhancing oversight and compliance.
+- Maintain seamless interactions between all stakeholders, including landfill users (individuals and companies).

+The architecture remains robust, scalable, and secure, leveraging microservices with gRPC communication and a BFF pattern.
+This ensures high performance and flexibility, accommodating both current functionalities and future enhancements.

+By adopting this comprehensive architecture, the platform can effectively manage all aspects of waste management in Lusaka, contributing to a cleaner and more sustainable city.

 ---

 *For any further clarifications or additional information, please feel free to reach out.
-This document aims to provide a comprehensive understanding of the backend architecture to guide the successful development and deployment of the platform.*
+This document aims to provide a comprehensive understanding of the updated backend architecture to guide the successful development and deployment of the platform.*